Quartile calculator Q1, Q3

-In statistics, a quartile, a type of quantile, is points that divide sorted data set into four equal groups (by count of numbers),
+In statistics, a quartile, a type of quantile, is three points that divide sorted data set into four equal groups (by count of numbers),

 each representing a fourth of the distributed sampled population.